Published on

 What is Tailwind CSS?

-Why use Tailwind CSS to build a Terminal (KDE Plasma) ui component?
+Why use Tailwind CSS to create a Terminal (KDE Plasma) UI component?

 Free download of the Terminal (KDE Plasma)'s source code